cap-js/docs/guides/messaging/event-broker.md

 NOTE: `x509` section to be removed with IAS support.

-For more details, see [Node.js → Messaging → Message Brokers → SAP Event Broker for SAP Cloud Applications](../../node.js/messaging#sap-event-broker-for-sap-cloud-applications).
+For more details, see [Node.js → Messaging → Message Brokers → SAP Event Broker](../../node.js/messaging#sap-event-broker).

 ### Deploy with MTA